yarapaz/proxy-solutions/README.md

 5. (**BONUS: Include an animation on Footer's arrow button**)

-Following all these steps the final product is the one you can find attached as a Github Page on the main page of this repository.
+Following all these steps the final product is the one you can find in the Github Page link attached on the main page of this repository.

-Thanks for your attention.
+Thanks for your attention and I hope you enjoy this mock up!